aronium/migration/readme.md

  * `status` - Gets the migrations status
  * `new` - Creates new migration script
  * `up` - Executes new migration scripts
- * `pending` - Creates all non executed migration script
+ * `pending` - Runs all non executed migration scripts
  * `help` - Displays help

 Commands without additional parameters can be executed with command name only, while commands that contains parameters must be executed with leading minus sign (-).